fditraglia/ec2-for-econometricians/README.md

 Creating a Amazon Machine Image (AMI)
 --------------------------------------
-Here I'm assuming that you'll create an EBS-backed image, i.e. that you'll use an EBS-backed instance.
-All of the compute-optimized instances are EBS-backed as are the smaller general purpose instance and these are what make the most sense for our purposes.

 1. Launch a t2.micro using a public AMI.
 I'll use Ubuntu Server 14.04 LTS.
 2. Log into the instance and install whatever software you want.
 I'll install R, Rcpp, RcppArmadillo and git as follows: